10 Top Hairstyles for Summer 2021, According to Hairstylists

-Stylist-approved ways to keep the frizzies away.
+Stylist-approved ways to look cool and keep cool.

 When your hair isn't long enough to pull up completely, try this versatile 'do, pulling back just the front section.
 "This is a great look for work or play, and works especially well on second-day hair," points out Mouzakis.
 (An added bonus, since really, who wants to be washing and re-styling their hair every day, especially during the summer?)

 Take the top section of your hair, stretching from temple to temple, and pull it up, twisting it into a loose topknot and securing with either a hair tie or bobby pins.
 You can either brush it back or keep it parted in the center, then wear the rest of your hair straight or with a little texture, Mouzakis says-both look just as good.

 Either way, start by sweeping hair up and securing into a high pony.
-Add even more texture at this point by sprinkling the ponytail with a texturizing powder, like BioSilk Volumizing Therapy Texturizing Powder ($12; walmart.com).
+Add even more texture at this point by sprinkling the ponytail with a texturizing powder, like BioSilk Volumizing Therapy Texturizing Powder ($10; walmart.com).
 This both creates volume and gives the hair just the right amount of grip so that it won't slip.
 Use a clear elastic and loop hair into a bun-the messier the better.
 But don't stop there.
 The key to this summer hairstyle for medium hair is to then repeat this process, looping the bun into another bun to add more structure, Heaps says.

-Don't fight your natural texture-curls, waves, and everything in between-embrace it.
+Don't fight your natural texture-curls, waves, and everything in between-embrace it in a chignon.
 First, loosely pull your hair back into a ponytail at the nape of your neck.
 Using bobby pins, pin a section of hair from the middle of the ponytail an inch or two above the hair tie, repeating this until all the remaining length has been pinned up.
 The best part?
 "It doesn't have to be perfect," says Heaps.
 In fact, the more undone the better; you can even pull out a few pieces as needed for more texture and dimension.
 This is the style to opt for when you need your hair to look just as good at the start of the day as it does at the end.
 You can also dress it up by wrapping a printed scarf around the base of the ponytail.